Rationally connected varieties over the maximally unramified extension of p-adic fields: Model Theory and Algebraic Geometry

 A simple, but important property of ultrafilters to keep in mind is that if $S$ is the disjoint union of subsets $S_{1},\ldots,S_{n}$, then precisely one of these subsets is in $\Sigma$.
-This observation follows from properties 1 and 3.
-Namely, at least one of the $S_{i}$ is in $\Sigma$ by property 3.
-Moreover, two disjoint subsets cannot both be in $\Sigma$ since then so would there intersection, but $\Sigma$ consists only of nonempty subsets of $S$.
+This observation follows from properties 1 and 4.
+Namely, at least one of the $S_{i}$ is in $\Sigma$ by property 4.
+Moreover, two disjoint subsets cannot both be in $\Sigma$ since then so would their intersection, but $\Sigma$ consists only of nonempty subsets of $S$.

-Given any subset $S_{0} \subset S$ it will be useful to know if we can find an ultrafilter on S containing $S_{0}$.
-Certainly, if $S_{0}$ is a finite set, then property 4 of ultrafilters will prevent us from finding an ultrafilter containing $S_{0}$.
-However, this is the only obstruction as the below lemma asserts.
+Given any subset $S_{0} \subset S$ it will be useful to know if we can find a non-principal ultrafilter on S containing $S_{0}$.
+Certainly, if $S_{0}$ is a finite set, then properties 3 and 4 of the definition above will prevent us from finding a non-principal ultrafilter containing $S_{0}$.
+However, this is the only obstruction as the lemma below asserts.